How to use the command 'qm cloudinit dump' (with examples)

 Explanation:

-• qm cloudinit dump is the command used to generate cloudinit configuration files.
+• qm cloudinit dump: This base command is used for generating specific cloudinit configuration types.

 network: